-Electric smoker, because of the name itself, causes some people to think that it purely relies on an electric source for its fuel.
-This kind of smoker has been popular for the convenience and ease it offers in cooking your favorite dish.
+Electric smoker, because of the name itself, causes some people to think that it purely relies on an electric source for their fuel.
+This kind of smoker has been popular for its convenience and ease in cooking your favorite dish.
 However, what if I tell you that some electric smokers also use wood?
-In fact, one of the best kinds of wood to use is pellets.
+One of the best kinds of wood to use is pellets.

-Pellets and wood chips: the two popular woods for smokers
+Pellets and wood chips: the two popular kinds of wood for smokers

-Pellet is a kind of wood perfect for electric smokers as it offers a deep, rich and thick smoke that would enhance your recipe.
-However, when hearing the word “wood” for a smoker, what may cross your mind are the wood chips instead of pellets.
+Pellet is a kind of wood perfect for electric smokers as it offers a deep, rich, and thick smoke that would enhance your recipe.
+However, when hearing the word “wood” for a smoker, the wood chips may cross your mind instead of pellets.
 Both kinds of woods are good for your smokers and can be bought at an affordable price.

 Pellet and wood chips similarities and differences